Jihyun03/museformer_with_noise/README.md

    ```bash
    python3 eval.py
    ```
-   (MIDI files in the midi directory currently are examples.)
+   (MIDI files in the midi directory currently are examples.
+Please locate the files to evaluate instead of the original files.)

 ## 6. Inference: MIDI generation